-The Graduate Student Pedagogy Course is a hybrid (in-person and online), ten-week graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, PhD Candidates, and Postdocs for teaching at TCU and beyond.
+The Graduate Student Pedagogy Course is a hybrid (in-person and online), graduate student professional development course that prepares Teaching Assistants, Graduate Assistants, PhD Candidates, and Postdocs for teaching at TCU and beyond.
 Any graduate student or postdoc at TCU can enroll.
 This is a free professional development opportunity the Koehler Center provides to the graduate student community at TCU.
+There are seven required meetings (one per month) over the course of the academic year.
 Students who complete the course requirements will receive a certificate of completion.

 There are no prerequisites for this course.

 What Are the Benefits?

 In this professional development course, graduate students create learning outcomes, draft course materials (syllabus, assignment sheet, rubric), and examine teaching as a reflective practice through teaching observations and developing teaching philosophies.

 Throughout the course there will be will have six, two-hour, in-person meetings to provide hands-on practice with embedded active learning strategies and course preparation assignments.
 Approximate time spent on readings and assignments outside of the meetings will be 8–10 hours per month.